Olkhon Island

 Olkhon Ice Caves, Transparent Ice & Blue Hummocks

-Start with breakfast, then set off by 4x4 to Olkhon’s southern icy treasures, where your guide unveils hidden ice caves and untouched shores for unparalleled photography.
+In the morning set off by 4x4 to Olkhon’s icy treasures, search for hidden ice caves and untouched shores for unparalleled photography.
 Visit the Maloe More Observation Point for sweeping views of Baikal’s frozen mosaic.
 Explore Yalga Bay’s enchanting ice grottoes that catch the morning light.
 See how translucent walls and icicle-draped ceilings are creating a natural cathedral of ice.
-Drive along the shore to capture vast transparent ice fields, so clear you can see bubbles trapped deep below, and rugged ice hummocks glowing in hues of blue.
-If ice conditions allow, visit Ogoi Island for a short hike to the Buddhist Stupa of Enlightenment and Dragon Cape, surrounded by pristine frozen shores ideal for unique shots.
-Enjoy a lunch-box meal in a sheltered bay, with stops at Zamok Viewpoint and Nury Bay to photograph bubble-filled ice and towering hummocks.
-Drive to Irkutsk in the evening, pausing for meals at a traditional road café in the Buryat village of Elantsi or Bayandai.
-Transfer to your hotel, concluding your unforgettable Baikal adventure.
+Drive along the shore to capture vast transparent ice fields and rugged ice hummocks glowing in hues of blue.
+If ice conditions allow, visit Ogoi Island for a short hike to the Buddhist Stupa of Enlightenment and Dragon Cape, surrounded by pristine blue ice.
+Savor a traditional Uha fish soup with hot tea and snacks.
+Drive to Zamok Viewpoint and Nury Bay to photograph bubble-filled ice.
+Drive to Irkutsk in the afternoon, pausing for lunch at local road café in the villages of Elantsi or Bayandai.
+Transfer to the hotel/airport.
+(L)

 35,000 RUB